The Snowdropper: Plot

 An escaped convict named Spicer takes refuge in a remote cottage in Wales.
 There, he meets a woman named Beulah, who Spicer ask to find a place for him to hide out.
 Beulah decides to help, and slowly starts to enjoy his company.
-A Sergeant arrives at Beulah's cottage who has came to see how she's coping with her mental health problems.
+A Sergeant arrives at Beulah's cottage who has come to see how she's coping with her mental health problems.
 He then decides to make her test her shooting skills through a rifle to get Beulah to control her mental issues.
 After the Sergeant leaves, Beulah decides she wants to get on with Spicer in the bed.
 Later that day, Beulah tells Spicer to leave as she feels like it's best for herself.
 The next day, Beulah tries practicing with a rifle, but she accidentally pulls the trigger when Spicer, sneaking back into her house, scares her.
 Sergeant storms into the cottage and starts asking Spicer where he came from.
 Spicer lies to the police, saying that he has never seen Beulah and that he arrived just before the shooting.
 Sergeant tells his police friend the Constable to take Spicer outside.
 Sergeant decides he's had enough of Beulah and her not listening on how to improve as a person.
 He then shoots Beulah with the rifle as he's had enough of her and tells his Constable friend that she shot herself.